avngrdv/clibas/README.md

 1. Download the scripts
 2. Locate the environment file in clibas/environment
-3. Use it to setup a fresh conda environment.
+3. Use it to setup a fresh conda environment (spyder + jupyter will also be added).
 From conda prompt, run:

 ```conda env create -f clibas_env.yml```